halildurmus/dartwinrt/README.md

 For official documentation, please visit https://dartwinrt.dev.

+## Examples

+Each package contains several examples within its `example` subdirectory, demonstrating how to invoke various Windows Runtime APIs.

+## Feature requests and bugs

+The WinRT APIs that are projected by `dartwinrt` are limited, but additional APIs will be added based on user demand, especially if it helps facilitate the development of new Dart packages for Windows.

+If you encounter any issues or have any feature requests, please submit them through the [issue tracker].

 ## Packages 📦

+These packages can also be viewed on [pub].

 | Package                                                          | Pub                                                                                                                            | Points                                                                                                                               | Popularity                                                                                                                               | Likes                                                                                                                          |
 | ---------------------------------------------------------------- | ------------------------------------------------------------------------------------------------------------------------------ | ------------------------------------------------------------------------------------------------------------------------------------ | ---------------------------------------------------------------------------------------------------------------------------------------- | ------------------------------------------------------------------------------------------------------------------------------ |